 - Anaemia symptoms (pallor, breathlessness, fatigue) without another explanation

-These signals require medical assessment — no diary replaces that.
+These signals require medical assessment, no diary replaces that.
 The scale helps you afterwards to document the course clearly.
+Full red-flag guidance in our article Red-flag symptoms: when IBS no longer suffices.

 In short